 The Company's authorized share capital is fixed by the Company's articles of association as amended from time to time with the approval of shareholders at an extraordinary general shareholders' meeting.
 The Company has an authorized share capital of a single class of 2,500,000,000 shares having a nominal value of USD1.00 per share.
-There are currently 1,180,536,830 shares issued.
+There are currently 1,180,536,830 shares.
+As at the end of the first tranche of its share buyback program, the Company had repurchased 17,779,302 shares which are expected to be cancelled in the upcoming extraordinary shareholders meeting scheduled to be held on April 30, 2024.
+A reduction of the Company's issued share capital for \$17,779,302, so as to bring the issued share capital from \$1,180,536,830 to \$1,162,757,528 (represented by 1,162,757,528 shares with a nominal value of \$1,00 each) and a corresponding amendment of the first paragraph of article 5 "Share Capital" of the Company's articles of association to reflect such resolutions, are also expected to be approved.
 All issued shares are fully paid.

-The Company's articles of association authorize the board of directors, or any delegate(s) duly appointed by the board of directors, to issue shares within the limits of the authorized share capital against contributions in cash, contributions in kind or by way of available reserves, at such time and on such terms and conditions, including the issue price, as the board of directors, or its delegate(s), may in its or their discretion resolve
+The Company's articles of association authorize the board of directors, or any delegate(s) duly appointed by the board of directors, to issue shares within the limits of the authorized share capital against contributions in cash, contributions in kind or by way of available reserves, at such time and on such terms and conditions, including the issue price, as the board of directors, or its delegate(s), may in its or their discretion resolve.